benjamin-kruger/hardly-working/README.md

-# This project has moved to [a self hosted Forgejo instance](https://git.benjamin-kruger.com/benjamin-kruger/hardly-working)
+# This project has moved to [Forgejo](https://git.benjamin-kruger.com/benjamin-kruger/hardly-working)